 This tax applies to businesses that operate parking lots, which must collect the tax from customers.
 The State of Illinois, City of Chicago and Cook County impose a percentage-based tax system.
-As of January 1, 2015, the City charges a 20.0% tax for parking on weekends and a 22.0% tax for parking on weekdays.
-This was a two percentage point increase from the prior rates.
+The City of Chicago charges a 20.0% tax for parking on weekends and a 22.0% tax for parking on weekdays, effective as of January 1, 2015.
+This was a two-percentage-point increase from the prior rates.
 The City also increased the tax for weekly and monthly parking rates, from 20.0% to 22.0% effective January 1, 2015.
-Effective September 1, 2013, Cook County charges a tax of 6.0% of the parking fee paid for a period of 24 hours or less and 9.0% of the fee paid for weekly or monthly parking.
-Also as of January 1, 2015, the City began requiring valet operators to pay a tax of 20.0% on all charges or fees received from their valet parking operations in the City.
+Additionally, as of January 1, 2015, the City began requiring valet operators to pay a tax of 20.0% on all charges or fees received from their valet parking operations in the City.